njulimn/RMI-DEMO/README.md

 # RMI-DEMO

 ## Prerequisite
+1. Linux or UNIX System (UBUNTU or OSX Recommended)
 1. g++ version > 8.0 to run the generated files

 ## How to run the demo file